 Le Grand Piton

-Walk carefully to the Bastian tower near the edge of the cliff across the lapiaz (a sort of a limestone pavement with cracks).
+Walk carefully to the Bastian tower near the edge of the cliff across the lapiaz (a sort of limestone pavement with cracks).
 The Bastian tower is a former watchtower.
 Also known as the Piton tower, it was built between 1820 and 1830 by Claude-François Bastian.
 It replaced an older lookout post set up there in the 14th century.
-Legend has it that Claude François Bastian choose this very place to build his tower because it was the only vantage point where he could see all his properties (4 castles and 37 farms!).
+Legend has it that Claude François Bastian chose this place to build his tower because it was the only vantage point where he could see all his properties (4 castles and 37 farms!).

-By the telecom tower
+Around the telecom tower

 The Salève cable-car

 Back to the car – next stop: the cable car station.
 The Salève cable car (téléphérique du Salève in French) has been operating since 1932 and was rebuilt in 1983.
 The cable car is open from April to October.
 It is only closed in nasty weather.

 It takes approximately 15 minutes to climb to an altitude of 1,097 metres.
 The base station is located at Route du Téléphérique, 74100 Etrembières (France).
 For more info, visit the official website.
 You’ll get the finest view of Geneva, its suburbs and the lake from the cable car station.

 Now it’s time to go down to the Bornes plateau.
 The D41A leads you to the delightful valley of Monnetier before reaching Mornex.
 From there, you can either get to Annemasse and Geneva or Cruseilles by the D15.
 The later road follows the foot of the Salève over 20 km across a beautiful patchwork of meadows, fields, orchards and woods.

 10 facts about the Salève mountain

 - A prehistoric shelter was found on a cliff near Veyrier.
 Bones, flint and engraved wood were found in various parts of the mountains.
 An oppidum was built on the Petit Salève around 1000 BC, known as Camp des Allobroges.